Futurama: Syndication

 In October 2017, Syfy announced that they had acquired syndication rights to all 140 episodes of Futurama, adding it to its lineup on November 11, 2017, with a weekend long marathon.
 Futurama was Syfy's first ever American animated series (the network had an anime programming block in the past), and eventually became paired with Syfy's TZGZ block of animated original series on Saturday nights.
 Comedy Central continued to air the series concurrently with Syfy, usually in the mornings and early afternoon.
 Syfy aired episodes from the first four seasons cropped to 16:9 instead of airing them in their original 4:3 aspect ratio; Comedy Central (since 2017) and FXX would do the same.

 In September 2021, FXX, which already carries The Simpsons and other 20th Television animated programming, announced that it would begin airing Futurama that November.
 Syfy stopped airing the show on November 10, 2021, and FXX began airing the show on November 15, 2021.
-Comedy Central stopped airing the show on December 23, 2021.
 Adult Swim then picked the show back up on December 27, 2021.
 Unlike FXX, Adult Swim airs the first four seasons in their original 4:3 aspect ratio, pillarboxed.
 However, seasons 5 through 7, which were produced in 16:9, are cropped to 4:3.
-Comedy Central kept the show on their website during this time, and it would return to their linear schedule on May 2, 2022.
+In 2024, Comedy Central held the rights to the series, usually airing it in the early morning, but was since dropped as of September 22, 2025, with The Cleveland Show airing in its place.